The Top Five Qualities – and Three Wild Mistakes – That Define a Great Sales Manager

 It can be tempting as a manager to get very involved in the minute detail – both of the sales process and the way that reps are working.
 But micromanagement is a big mistake that will stifle the development of team members and ultimately lead to bad feelings in the office.
 Managers should trust their team to act and spend their own time more productively.

-As a final thought on sales manager qualities, the best sales managers always remember that they work for their sales reps, and not the other way round.
-Star managers do their best to work in the interests of the reps at all times – because the team’s success is their success.
+As a final thought on sales manager qualities, the best always remember that they work for their sales reps, and not the other way round.
+Stars do their best to work in the interests of the reps at all times – because the team’s success is their success.
 Managing by this strong philosophy will help to deliver outstanding performances, time and time again.

 Embracing Four Generations in the Workforce